 Students will also need to identify a supervisor who will oversee their PhD.

-If you are interested in studying a research degree in the UK, arrange a free consultation in London or Manchester today.
-The PhD Service can help you apply with expert application advice, interview practice and research proposal editing.
+If you are interested in studying a research degree in the UK, arrange a free consultation in London today.
+The PhD Service can also help you apply with expert application advice, interview practice and research proposal editing.

 SI-UK's service is fast, reliable and efficient.
 Their consultants are specialists, working closely with all UK universities and, through my consultants advice and application assistance, I was able to receive offers from my favoured universities.

 Carla Termini King's College London, Accounting and Finance